Grace-luning-fu/501Git_labs/README.md

 # 501Git_labs
-Tutorials for using Git and github
+Tutorials for using Git and Github